IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Dharmakirti" target="_blank">Dharmakīrti</a><span style="color:Chartreuse">(6th century Buddhist philosopher)</span>

+>“If a bodhisattva does not make a sincere, unwavering effort in thought, word, and deed **to stop all the present and future pain and suffering of all sentient beings, and to bring about all present and future pleasure and happiness**, or does not seek the collection of conditions for that, or does not strive to prevent what is opposed to that, or does not bring about small pain and suffering as a way of preventing great pain and suffering, or does not abandon a small benefit in order to accomplish a greater benefit, if he neglects to do these things even for a moment, he undergoes a downfall. (see SS-G: 17).”

+― <a href="https://en.wikipedia.org/wiki/Shantideva" target="_blank">Śāntideva</a><span style="color:Chartreuse">(8th-century Buddhist philosopher who was the first utilitarian)</span>

 >“<a href="https://en.wikipedia.org/wiki/Epicurus" target="_blank">Epicurus</a>’s old questions are yet unanswered.
 Is God willing to prevent evil, but not able? then is he impotent.
 Is he able, but not willing? then is he malevolent.
 Is he both able and willing? whence then is evil?”

 >“Ignorance is the mother of Devotion.”